Mitsu Murata

 Mitsu Murata (村田 充, Murata Mitsu) is a Japanese actor, fashion model and DJ/music producer, best known for his roles as Douji in the 2005 tokusatsu series Kamen Rider Hibiki and Bishop in the 2008 series Kamen Rider Kiva.
-As a DJ, Murata goes under the name "MITSUU", and has released remixes for artists such as HIGH and MIGHTY COLOR and JYONGRI.
+As a DJ, Murata goes under the name "Mitsuu", having released remixes for some musicians, including High and Mighty Color and Jyongri.
 He is currently employed by Orions Belt.

-His blood type is A. He was married to Sayaka Kanda on April 26, 2017 until their divorce in 2019.
+Personal life

+In May 2017, Murata married actress Sayaka Kanda.
+The couple announced their divorce in December 2019 citing personal differences as the cause.